elodin-sys/elodin/docs/internal/nix.md

 5. Once in NixOS, open `sudo nano /etc/nixos/configuration.nix`, and find the line referencing `openssh` and enable it.
 6. Run `sudo nixos-rebuild switch`
 8. Run `mkdir ~/.ssh`
 7. Now you can ssh into your machine with its IP address.
-You can find this using `ip addr show` it will be under the interface named withing like `enp0s1`
+You can find this using `ip addr show` it will be under the interface named within like `enp0s1`
 9. Now copy your ssh public key to the vm's authorized keys file.
 The following command should work to do it.
 ```sh
 scp YOUR_SSH_PUBLIC_KEY USERNAME@VM_IP:~/.ssh/authorized_keys